Crown Prince Attends Third Jordan Camel Race Festival Closing Ceremony

-Wadi Rum, September (Petra) -- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Thursday attended the closing ceremony of the third Jordan Camel Racing and Nabataean Poetry Festival, held at Sheikh Zayed Racetrack in the Disi region, in the Kingdom's south.
+(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Thursday attended the closing ceremony of the third Jordan Camel Racing and Nabataean Poetry Festival, held at Sheikh Zayed Racetrack in the Disi region, in the Kingdom's south.

-According to a royal court statement, Crown Prince Al Hussein watched the final two laps of the race, honoured the winners, and presented prizes to the top three winners in the Nabataean poetry competition.
+Crown Prince Hussein watched the final two laps of the race, honoured the winners, and presented prizes to the top three winners in the Nabataean poetry competition, according to a Royal Court statement.

 Legal Disclaimer: